acse-qq219/MPI/README.md

 ## Start
-Comments can be found in ".cpp" file
+**All comments and instructions usage can be found in ".cpp" file.
+Don't forget to read README.md in each leacture first !**

 ### Follow the [First Hello world program](lecture_0/lect0.cpp) to find your first "HELLO WORLD" code!
 * In you MSVC, build it